udistr/CyclicArrays.jl/docs/src/main.md

 # CyclicArrays

-CyclicArrays allow for the intuitive definition of circular domain composed of one or more faces, and each face has two directions for each dimension.
+CyclicArrays allow for the intuitive definition of a circular domain composed of one or more arrays, where the faces of the arrays are interconnected.
+Each array will have two directions (positive and negative) and up to three space dimensions (x,y,z).
 After the definition of the connection between different faces, out-of-boundary indexes will be permitted.
 The CyclicArray structure includes two fields - data array and connection array.
 The data array containing the data values and the connection array containing the information on the connections between faces and their sides.

 ## The connection array

 The connection array is a four-dimensional array defining the connections between faces:
-1. Face dimension - 1:(number of faces)
+1. Array dimension - 1:(number of arrays)
 2. Spatial dimensions, size up to three - x=1, y=2, z=3
 3. Direction, size 2 (negative direction = 1, positive direction = 2)
-4. Destiny - four values pointing each (1) face, (2) dimension, and (3) direction to its neighbor.
-The fourth value (4) indicates whether there is a need to flip the face upside-down (0 - no-flip, 1 - flip).
+4. Target - four values that point each array, dimension, and direction to its neighbor.
+The first three values indicate the neighbor array, dimension and direction.
+The fourth value indicates whether there is a need to flip the face upside-down (0 - no-flip, 1 - flip).

+## Important notes
+* A face without connection should get four -1 values.
+An attempt to get the index adjacent to a non-connected face will return NaN value.
+* The cyclic dimensions should be the last ones.
+For example, a 3D space problem with several faces and time dimensions should be ordered as (time, face, z, y, x).
+Any other dimension should come before the face dimension).
+* The z dimension is not fully implemented.
+Different faces can be stacked above and below, but not rotated or connected to other horizontal dimensions.
+Similarly, x and y dimensions cannot connect to the z dimension.
+* Note that the horizontal dimensions should be equal for connection to be made between them - length(xdim) = length(ydim).

+## Examples

 ### 1D, 1 face example
 ![CyclicArrayExample1D](https://raw.githubusercontent.com/udistr/CyclicArrays.jl/master/docs/images/CyclicArrayExample1D.png)